r2d2-ai/aiflow/contrib/function/coerce/README.md

 # Data Coerce Functions
 This function package enables you to coerce data from one type to another.

-Valid data types in aiflow include:
+Valid data types in AIflow include:

 | Type     | Description
 |:---      | :---